Discriminantal bundles, arrangement groups, and subdirect products of free groups: Discriminantal bundles

-So $f_i(z)=z_i, \,1\leq i \leq \ell,$ defines a generating set for the braid arrangement in $\C^\ell.$ Functions in a generating set need not be linear in general.
-In most examples the $f_i$ are rational functions on $\C^\ell,$ regular on $M.$ In this case \F\ forms a generating set for \A\ if and only if the irreducible components of the (possibly non-reduced) quasi-affine hypersurfaces defined by $f_i(z)=f_j(z)$ are (unions of) hyperplanes of \A, for each $i\neq j$.
+So the coordinate functions $f_i(z)=z_i, \,1\leq i \leq \ell$, define a generating set for the braid arrangement in $\C^\ell$.
+Functions in a generating set need not be linear; in most examples the $f_i$ are rational functions on $\C^\ell$, regular on $M$.
+In this case \F\ forms a generating set for \A\ if and only if the closures of irreducible components of the (possibly non-reduced) quasi-affine algebraic hypersurfaces defined by $f_i(z)=f_j(z)$ are hyperplanes of \A, for each $i\neq j$.
+For example, the functions $f_i(z)=z_i^{-2}$, $i=1,2$, form a generating set for the arrangement $\{z_1=0,z_2=0,z_1\pm z_2=0\}$.